Humeral Shaft Fractures

 Humerus fractures of the shaft represent 3-5 percent of all fractures.
 As many as 10-percent are open fractures.
 Most involve the middle third of the long bone (60 percent), while 30 percent are proximal third fractures, and 10 percent are distal third fractures.
 They are most commonly seen in males in their 20s and women in their 60s.
 Those in younger people are most likely due to a major trauma, while those in younger people are pathologic or due to osteoporosis and minor trauma.

 The most common cause of a humeral shaft fracture is a direct blow to the arm from a motor vehicle accident.
 This usually results in a comminuted fracture or a simple transverse fracture.
 Indirect injuries are likely from a fall on the outstretched hand or from rotational injuries.
 Sometimes this type of fracture is seen in a throwing injury that involves severe muscle contraction.

 - Compression on the humeral shaft

 - Torsion, leading to spiral fractures of the shaft of the humerus

 - Torsion and bending both, leading to an oblique fracture and a butterfly fragment

 Humerus shaft fractures can be treated with or without having to do surgery.
-In non-operative cases, the limb can be casted, splinted, immobilized with a dressing, casted with a spica cast or braced.
+In non-operative cases, the limb can be cast, splinted, immobilized with a dressing, cast with a spica cast or braced.